fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

 - Copy the truststore containing all the required certificates to `demo/owner/certs` folder.

-- Update the following environment varibles in `demo/owner/owner.env` file
+- Update the following environment variables in `demo/owner/owner.env` file

     |  Variable              |  Value            |             Description       |
     | -----------------------|-------------------|-------------------------------|